operator-framework/enhancements/enhancements/olm-toggle-copied-csvs.md

 **Mitigations:**

 - Reduce number of impacted users by limiting toggle to operators installed in `AllNamespace` mode only; that is, `Single` and `MultiNamespace` mode Copied CSVs will not be affected by the toggle.
-- OLM fires an alert in all affected namespaces on startup when Copied CSVs are disabled
+- When Copied CSVs are disabled, an event will be created in the namespace for each `AllNamespace` mode CSV.
 - Docs suggest admins notify their cluster tenants of installed operators directly; i.e. email, slack, etc

 #### OpenShift Console Integration